ScientificC/cmathl/README.md

 ```C
 complex x = new(complex, 1.0, 4.0);
 ```
-Now, let's see an example of how to apply an operation between two reals.
+Now, let's see an example of how to apply an operation to any complex numbers.
 Suppose we have a `exp` function which accepts one complex z, then the code would be as follows:

 ```C
 complex z, w;